notdule/30-Days-30-Projects-Challenge/README.md

 What Problem does it solve/where could you use it - *will add* How i'll integrate that solution in code - *will add* Short explanation of how my code works: *will add*

+Day 14:
+Project Name - HangMan
+What Problem does it solve/where could you use it - *will add* How i'll integrate that solution in code - *will add* Short explanation of how my code works: *will add*